 The television and radio broadcasting and distribution industries in the United States are highly regulated by U.S. federal laws and regulations issued and administered by various federal agencies, including the FCC.
 The television and radio broadcasting industry is subject to extensive regulation by the FCC under the Communications Act.
 For example, we are required to obtain, and periodically renew, licenses from the FCC to operate our radio and television stations.
 The FCC may not approve our future renewal applications, or it may approve them for less than the full term or subject to conditions or qualifications.
 The FCC broadcasting license for our flagship WSKQ-FM station, which accounts for a material portion of our net revenue, expired on June 1, 2006.
 The FCC has yet to take action on our application to renew this license, which is opposed by several parties who allege, among other things, that WSKQ-FM has broadcast indecent material.
-In February 2014, license renewal applications for stations located in New York were due and we filed another application to renew these licenses.
+In February 2014, license renewal applications for stations located in New York were due and we filed another application to renew the WSKQ-FM license.
 Although the station continues to operate under its expired license pursuant to FCC rules, until the FCC takes action on the renewal applications (the FCC grants renewal of broadcast licenses in the great majority of cases), we cannot be assured that the license will be renewed on favorable terms or at all.
-The nonrenewal, or renewal with substantial conditions or modifications, of one or more of our licenses (including the license for our WSKQ-FM station) could have a material adverse effect on our business, financial condition, results of operations and cash flows.
+The nonrenewal, or renewal with substantial conditions or modifications, of one or more of our licenses (including the license for WSKQ-FM) could have a material adverse effect on our business, financial condition, results of operations and cash flows.

 We must also comply with extensive FCC regulations and policies in the ownership and operation of our television and radio stations and our television network.
 FCC regulations limit the number of television and radio stations that a licensee can own in a market and the household reach of television stations nationwide.
 Under the Communications Act, every three years each television broadcast station is required to elect to exercise the right, either to require cable television system and Direct Broadcast Satellite ("DBS") operators in its local market to carry its signal (must carry), or to prohibit carriage or condition it upon payment of a fee or other consideration.
-These "must carry" rights are not absolute, and under some circumstances, a cable system or DBS operator may be entitled not to carry a given stations, despite the capability of digital broadcasters to broadcast multiple program streams within one station's digital allotment.
-Cable systems and DBS operators may not continue to carry our owned or affiliated television broadcast stations could have a material adverse effect on our revenues.
+These "must carry" rights are not absolute, and under some circumstances, a cable system or DBS operator may be entitled not to carry a given station.
+The FCC's current rules require cable and DBS operators to carry only one channel of the digital signal of our television stations, despite the capability of digital broadcasters to broadcast multiple program streams within one station's digital allotment.
+Cable systems and DBS operators may not continue to carry our owned or affiliated television broadcast stations.
+The failure of a cable system or DBS operator to carry one of our owned or affiliated television stations could have a material adverse effect on our revenues.